CS222-UIUC/team-07-project-smartride/README.md

 ## Test on multi-platforms

-1. Currently please always test using chrome, no matter if you are testing on a computer / a phone, we have not used capacitor to transfer this project into a mobile app yet.
+1. Please always test using Chrome, regardless of whether you are on a computer or a phone.
+We have not converted this project into a mobile app using `Capacitor` yet.

-2. To test solely on your own computer where you are hosting yourself, just visit `localhost:5173` so that geolocation can be given to the map.
+2. To test locally on the same machine that is hosting the app, visit `http://localhost:5173`.
+This will allow geolocation to work correctly.

-3. To test on a different device, first set up `ngrok` by instruction 4, then follow the following instruction:
+3. To test on a different device, follow the following instructions:

    a.
-Connect the hosting device and the testing device to the same LAN (Local Area Network), preferably by hotspot.
+Connect both the hosting and testing devices to the same LAN (e.g., via hotspot).

    b.
-Do NOT use the LAN domain it gives you directly, since you will not be able to use geolocation as banned by browsers for safety reasons.
+Do NOT use the LAN IP address directly, as modern browsers block geolocation on non-HTTPS origins for security reasons.

    c.
 Run `ngrok http 5173` on the hosting device, and visit the address shown in "Forwarding", like `https://ec0f-96-63-200-99.ngrok-free.app` (it may changes all the time).
-Don't forget to add `https` at the beginning!
+Be sure to use `https://`!

    d.
-Troubleshoot: If you still cannot see the location in map, then please check permissions for accessing location for chrome in your phone / computer.
+Troubleshoot: If the map still doesn't show your location, check the location permissions for Chrome on your device.

-4. To set up `ngrok`, follow instructions on `https://ngrok.com/`, the free plan is enough for us.

 ## Before pushing or pull request to github